 - 2. The test subject hours must have been completed by taking part in at least five different research projects. - 3.
 Research projects registered as 'online study' in SONA receive a maximum of 0.25 credits irrespective of the allocated research time.
 In general, participation in 'lab study' types will cost more time.
 Therefore the following applies for lab studies: For lab studies of 1 hour or less, students will obtain the double amount of (credits for) the original research time.
 For lab studies of 1.5 hours, students will obtain 2 credits.
 Studies are awarded a maximum 4,5 credits. - 4.
-For lab studies the length of participation is rounded off to 0.25 credits with a minimum of 0.25 credits. - 5.
+The length of participation is rounded off to 0.25 credits with a minimum of 0.25 credits. - 5.
 Of the 10 credits for the B1, at least 2 test subject credits must have been completed by taking part in research projects other than (online) survey research. - 6.
 When a student appears as a test subject as agreed, and the research study does not take place, the student will still receive the announced number of test subject credits. - 7.
-When a student does not appear as a test subject as agreed (and has not cancelled before the deadline), 5 credits are deducted as 'penalty points'. - 8.
 Students are deemed to participate seriously in the research and to be motivated in their efforts during an experiment/trial.
-The researcher may forgo the awarding of test subject points in the event of clear and demonstrable minimal effort on the part of the student. - 9.
-The lecturer or staff member responsible registers the number of obtained test subject credits per research project in 'SONA systems'. - 10.
-The bachelor's diploma can only be obtained if the compulsory test subject credits of the first and second/third bachelor's year are fulfilled. - 11.
+The researcher may forgo the awarding of test subject points in the event of clear and demonstrable minimal effort on the part of the student. - 8.
+The lecturer or staff member responsible registers the number of obtained test subject credits per research project in 'SONA systems'. - 9.
+The bachelor's diploma can only be obtained if the compulsory test subject credits of the first and second/third bachelor's year are fulfilled. - 10.
 Research for which test subject credits can be earned can be made known through either the notice boards in the Cubicus or through SONA Systems.
-The recruitment notice must always state the number of test subject credits than can be earned. - 12.
+The recruitment notice must always state the number of test subject credits than can be earned. - 11.
 The research information states where and with whom the student must sign up.
-The student him/herself is responsible for noting the time, place and contact person (don't forget the room and telephone number!). - 13.
-Any cancellation for an experiment for which a student has signed up, must be effected directly with the contact person for that experiment. - 14.
+The student him/herself is responsible for noting the time, place and contact person (don't forget the room and telephone number!). - 12.
+Any cancellation for an experiment for which a student has signed up, must be effected directly with the contact person for that experiment. - 13.
 The BMS faculty ensures that the number of offered participation opportunities is sufficient.
-Should a student be of the opinion that their bachelor's diploma cannot be completed because there were insufficient test subject opportunities, they can approach the examination board with a request for exemption for the remaining credits. - 15.
-The Ethics Committee of the BMS faculty assesses (if applicable) whether the research meets the rules and standards set down in the faculty's Regulations for Ethics and Research. - 16.
-This regulation applies to students who joined the intake in one of the bachelor's courses in Psychology and Communication Science after 1 September 2006.
+Should a student be of the opinion that their bachelor's diploma cannot be completed because there were insufficient test subject opportunities, they can approach the examination board with a request for exemption for the remaining credits. - 14.
+The Ethics Committee of the BMS faculty assesses (if applicable) whether the research meets the rules and standards set down in the faculty's Regulations for Ethics and Research.